Sisters of St. Francis

 An introduction to the Franciscan charism and the Clinton Franciscan way of life

 "Following in the Footsteps of Francis and Clare with the Clinton Franciscans" is a brief introductory course on the Franciscan way of life and the Clinton Franciscan charism.
 It is for anyone drawn to know more about the saints of Assisi, their way of life and what they offer to understanding and living in today's world.
-It is for anyone interested in or involved in our ministries and the work of the Center for Active Nonviolence and Peacemaking; anyone serving in our Franciscan institutions; anyone interested in becoming vowed members, associates, or sojourners.
+It is for anyone interested in or involved in our ministries and the work of the Franciscan Peace Center; anyone serving in our Franciscan institutions; anyone interested in becoming vowed members, associates, or sojourners.
 It is offered throughout the country - wherever Clinton Franciscans live and serve.

 Each of the five sessions is designed to last approximately two hours and includes prayer, presentations and response, and a social.